 The records of students whose grade point average is between 2.75 and 2.99 (on a 4.00 scale) for the final sixty semester credit hours of undergraduate/graduate courses are reviewed individually for other evidence of potential for success in graduate study to determine eligibility for admission with conditions.
+Some students may be admitted with other conditions set by the academic program.
+All students admitted with conditions must fulfill the conditions within the time limit outlined by the program.

-Students who have met the prescribed requirements should contact Graduate Admissions and file a written request (Change of Status Form) to have their conditional status changed.
-Conditional status may be removed by satisfying all other conditions as set by the department (e.g., missing prerequisites, submission of final transcript, and admission to candidacy).
+Students who have met the prescribed requirements should file aChange of Status Form with the Office of Graduate and Professional Studies to have their conditional status changed.
+Admission with Conditions status may be removed by satisfying all other conditions as set by the department (e.g., missing prerequisites, submission of final transcript, and admission to candidacy).
 Students admitted with grade point averages below 3.0 must achieve a B average (3.0) in the first nine semester hours of graduate course work, as prescribed by the department.

 Students not meeting the prescribed requirements will lose their admission with conditions status and may not continue in the degree program.
-The student may choose to continue non-degree study as a student-at-large or apply for admission to another degree program, but not in the department in which he or she was conditionally enrolled.
+The student may choose to continue non-degree study as a student-at-large or apply for admission to another degree program, but not in the department in which he or she was admitted with conditions.